Git-Angel/Day_Star/README.md

 # 📝 React Todo App

 A fully functional Todo web application built with **React**, **React Router v7**, and **Tailwind CSS**, using **JSONPlaceholder** for API integrations.
-The creating, editing and deleting modals of this application are fully function at the UI level but those actions are not carried out at the back end due to the fact that we are dealing with a dummy database, hence those actions are for demonstration purposes.
+The creating, editing and deleting modals of this application are fully functional at the UI level but those actions are not carried out at the back end due to the fact that we are dealing with a dummy database, hence those actions are for demonstration purposes.

 ## 📌 Features